La1c/Cafe/README.md

 1. Add some data about cakes
 2. Make second screen look better
 3. Figure out how to scale buttons backgrounds properly
+4. Fix some bad code under the hood

 Screenshots: